Julius Erving: ABA–NBA contract dispute

 Under NBA rules, he became eligible for the 1972 NBA draft and the Milwaukee Bucks picked him in the first round (12th overall), a move that would have brought him together with Oscar Robertson and Kareem Abdul-Jabbar.
 Prior to the draft, he signed a contract with the Atlanta Hawks worth more than $1 million with a $250,000 bonus.
 The signing with the Hawks came after a dispute with the Squires where he demanded a renegotiation of the terms.
 He discovered that his agent at the time, Steve Arnold, was employed by the Squires and convinced him to sign a below-market contract.

-This created a dispute between three teams in two leagues.
+This created a dispute among three teams in two leagues.
 The Bucks asserted their rights to Erving via the draft, while the Squires went to court to force him to honor his contract.
 He joined Pete Maravich at the Hawks' training camp, as they prepared for the upcoming season.
 He played two exhibition games with the Hawks until NBA Commissioner J. Walter Kennedy ruled that the Bucks owned Erving's rights via the draft.
 Kennedy fined the Hawks $25,000 per game in violation of his ruling.
 Atlanta appealed Kennedy's decision to the league owners, who also supported the Bucks’ position.
 While waiting for the owners’ decision, Erving played in one more preseason game, earning the Hawks another fine.
-Erving enjoyed his brief time with Atlanta, and he would later duplicate with George Gervin his after-practice playing with Maravich.
+Erving enjoyed his brief time with Atlanta and he would later duplicate with George Gervin his after-practice playing with Maravich.

 On October 2, Judge Edward Neaher issued an injunction that prohibited him from playing for any team other than the Squires.
 The judge then sent the case to arbitration because of an arbitration clause in Erving's contract with Virginia.
 He agreed to report to the Squires while his appeal of the injunction made its way through the court.

-Back in the ABA, his game flourished, and he achieved a career-best 31.9 points per game in the 1972–1973 season.
+Back in the ABA, his game flourished and he achieved a career-best 31.9 points per game in the 1972–1973 season.
 The following year, the cash-strapped Squires sold his contract to the New York Nets.